Civil eFiling Requirements

 The San Bernardino Superior Court’s electronic filing (“eFiling”) requirements for Civil are issued pursuant to Code of Civil Procedure section 1010.6, California Rules of Court, rules 2.250, et seq., and Superior Court of San Bernardino County, Local Rules, rule 1800.

-Documents that do not meet these rules or are not eligible for eFiling will be turned down.
+Documents that do not meet these requirements or are not eligible for eFiling will be returned.

 Participation